-The hall, constructed from brick and timber, along with its surrounding grounds, is owned by the local community and managed by the Morningside School of Arts Incorporated Association.
-This rare independence from the Brisbane City Council and the Queensland State Government makes it even more special.
-A Brisbane City Council Heritage overlay ensures that the hall is preserved and restored, safeguarding its cultural and historical significance.
+Built from brick and timber, the hall and its surrounding grounds are community-owned and managed by the Morningside School of Arts Incorporated Association.
+Unlike most heritage sites, it operates independently of the Brisbane City Council and Queensland State Government, though it is protected under a Brisbane City Council Heritage overlay to ensure its preservation.

 In an exciting development in 2024, the newly elected committee unearthed a treasure trove of over a century’s worth of minutes, documents, photographs, and memorabilia dating back to 1913.
 Among these fascinating artifacts are items from the Ancient Order of Druids, who made the hall their headquarters from 1926 to 1999.